Skip to main content

 HONORS MAJOR

-• An honors major in art will present two preparations in art and one preparation in art history.
-The preparation in art history must be a two-credit seminar.
+• An honors major in art will present three preparations in art.

-• Each of the two art preparations will consist of two paired art courses.
-The examiner of each preparation will receive the syllabus for both courses and images representing the body of work produced in them, and will examine the student in an individual oral of 30 minutes.
+• Each of the three art preparations will consist of two paired art courses.
+The examiner of each preparation will receive the syllabus for each examined course and the images representing the body of work produced in them, and will examine the student in an individual oral of 30 minutes.

 • Each pair of art courses can consist of an intermediate and an advanced course in a specific medium, OR two courses with a different approach to the same medium, OR two related courses.